Aljoby/Aljoby.github.io/_pages/cv.md

 Service and leadership
 ======
-* Student mentor, SIGCOMM 2021.
+* Student mentor, SIGCOMM 2021
-* Student volunteer, ICNP 2016.
+* Student volunteer, ICNP 2016
-* Reviewer for networking-related papers in (1) IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), (2) IEEE Journal on Selected Areas in Communications (IEEE JSAC), and (3) IEEE Transactions on Communications (IEEE TCOM).
+* Reviewer for networking-related papers in (1) IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), (2) IEEE Journal on Selected Areas in Communications (IEEE JSAC), and (3) IEEE Transactions on Communications (IEEE TCOM)